 More than 55 million people worldwide live with dementia or signs of dementia.
 Experts expect this number to grow yearly.
 In short, as much as you may hope that your aging parent does not develop dementia, there is always a risk.

-The first step in dementia care for a loved one is identifying the early warning signs.
+The first step in dementia home care for a loved one is identifying the early warning signs.
 Many health conditions causing dementia are progressive, so the sooner you notice the symptoms, the sooner you can enquire about a live-in caregiver and dementia care options for your loved one.

 What We’ll Cover: